 6. Context.
-The vast majority of remittance families live and work outside the global financial system; as a result, a significant portion of transactions take place outside
+The vast majority of remittance families live and work outside the global financial system; as a result, a significant portion of transactions take place outside the traditional financial sector.
+Remittances often represent the first, and perhaps best, opportunity to incorporate recipients into the formal financial sector.

-1 The 2013 IFAD Global Forum on Remittances was co-chaired by IFAD and the World Bank and was held in Bangkok from 20 to 23 May.
+&lt;sup>1 The 2013 IFAD Global Forum on Remittances was co-chaired by IFAD and the World Bank and was held in Bangkok from 20 to 23 May.
 Participants included over 350 high-level representatives from governments, the private and public sectors, and civil society.